annwanjiku/display_in_css/README.md

 ### 3. Inline-Block
 - Similar to inline but allows setting width and height.
-- However, if the content does not fit it behaves like block.
+- However, if the content does not fit —especially when working with text, it behaves like block.
 - Example:
   ```css
   button {